VersionLens/loops-python-unofficial/README.md

 }
 ```

+---

 ### getCustomFields()

-Get a list of custom fields.
+Get a list of your account's custom fields.
+These are custom properties that can be added to contacts to store extra data.
+[Read more about contact properties](/docs/add-users/properties)

 #### Parameters